Zhur-a-vleva/Chuck-Norris/README.md

 - Minimalistic UI
 - Starting guide with the list of functional features
 - Random jokes that appear when button pressed or left/right swipe performed
+- Filtering random jokes by category
 - Personal information about developers
+- Saving favorite jokes
+- Searching any joke from the API

 ## Screenshots
 ![1](https://user-images.githubusercontent.com/57557659/174474634-7971593f-d390-4ecc-99ba-2cf6451ac9a0.png)